-Smoky Hollow Trail Professional Review and Guide
+Smoky Hollow Trail Professional Guide

 "Smoky Hollow is a narrow canyon that is a tributary of the main Wesses Canyon, and the easy trail through it is accessed from Smoky Mountain Road.
 In the canyon, the trail passes some good examples of the naturally occurring slow-burning coal deposits that characterize the Smoky Mountain region.
 For the most part, the trail winds along in the wash, so sections can be slightly loose and sandy.
 The canyon is pretty, and at the lower end there are some good views down the larger Tibbet Canyon out into the Glen Canyon National Recreation Area.